Abu Dhabi

 Abu Dhabi: Essential Information & Practical Tips

-- The political, economic, and cultural centre of the nation.
+• The political, economic, and cultural heart of the nation - home to the President and government.

 Cuisine

-Emirati cuisine features specialties like Machboos, Harees, Thareed, and sweet Luqaimat.
+• Emirati cuisine delights with authentic specialties such as Machboos, Madrooba, Harees, Thareed, and the sweet delicacy Luqaimat.

-From local eateries to fine dining on Saadiyat and Yas Island, Abu Dhabi offers a diverse culinary experience.
+• From charming, family-run eateries serving time-honored recipes to world-class gourmet dining on Saadiyat and Yas Island, Abu Dhabi offers a culinary journey as diverse as the city itself.

 Climate

-- Best time to visit: October to April.
+• Best time to visit: October to April — comfortably warm temperatures.

 Surroundings & Excursions